btf-org/flank-docs/docs/comparisons/streamlit.md

 # Streamlit

+Streamlit and Flank both empower a single engineer/data scientist to build a quick app without involving other people/process.

-Streamlit is this amazing tool for turning a Python script into a interactive web app.
-It empowers data scientists to build sharable apps on their own, which removes their dependency on engineers.
+Streamlit is the amazing tool for **turning a Python script into a interactive web app**.
+It empowers **data scientists** to build sharable apps on their own, which removes their dependency on engineers.
 Highly recommend.

-Flank is also a tool for quickly building apps, but it's not for interactive data graphics.
-Also, it's not just for Python.
-And it's not a tool for building things.
-It just points at existing & hosted code and allows people to safely execute it.
+Flank is a tool for **turning any "function" on the internet into a tool** ("function" = API endpoint, cloud function, stored proc).
+It empowers **all engineers** to release features without many of the burdens of the traditional development lifecycle.

 |                      | Flank                                                                                                         | Streamlit                                                                                                                |
 | -------------------- | ------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------ |